Dynamic Media Facilities: Why DMF Matters & What’s Happening Now

 What does a Dynamic Media Facility look like?

 Instead of fixed, hardware-defined workflows, DMF introduces a fundamentally different model.
 As shown in the figure below, workflows are built from modular, autonomous functions.
 They perform one and only one function.
-These atomic functions can be chained together to create different workflows, as shown.
+These atomic functions can be chained together to create different workflows.
 Because resources are shared, not dedicated, facilities can be reconfigured on demand.
 That means the same space can produce a commercial in the morning, switch to a podcast in the afternoon, and run the evening news at night, drawing the appropriate resources from a pool, and then orchestrating the workflow you need, when you need it.
 No more expensive equipment sitting idle most of the day.

 Available on demand